Skip to content

 What is mobile application management?

-Mobile application management (MAM) targets apps, such as Microsoft Teams.
+Mobile application management (MAM) targets corporate apps, such as Microsoft Teams.
 Common functions include:

 • Monitoring app usage